jiacongfang/jiacongfang.github.io/_pages/about.md

 I'm now an undergraduate intern in the [CameraLab](https://camera.pku.edu.cn) of Peking University, supervised by Prof. [Boxin Shi](https://ci.idm.pku.edu.cn).
 Currently, I'm mentored by [Chengxuan Zhu](https://freebutuselesssoul.github.io) in the lab as well.

-My research interest lies in  computer vision and computational photography.
+My research interests lie in computer vision and computational photography.
+Recently, I have been exploring the application of AIGC in photorealistic image editing, with the aim of enhancing both visual realism and editing precision.
 Feel free to contact me if you have any questions or ideas to discuss.

 In my spare time, I enjoy playing billiards and running.
 Cute cats are always my favorite.